 “Lisa Baird has a voice that is fierce, queer, accessible, and alchemical.
 Whether stark or fantastical, her poems approach trauma with a transformative intelligence.
 There is a curative ferocity here—a way of speaking about violence that serves not as a reliving but as a retrieval of power, a form of resistance.
 These poems are not afraid to be angry—there are hexes and blow-torch renovations—but they can also be tender, weird, grief-filled, playful, and full of awe.
 Throughout, the natural world serves as witness, refuge, and counterpoint.
 Each section opens with a poem constructed from words found in a seed catalogue.
 In these poems, plants resist by growing, and bodies by finding joy.
 This necessary collection, which deals with topics ranging from childhood trauma to rape culture to queer-on-queer violence, also contains the seeds of a joyful and embodied survival.”

-—Anna Swanson, author of Lambda Award-winning book The Nights Also
+—Anna Swanson, Lambda Award-winning author of The Nights Also